Tools

 at the 2007 Apdex Symposium.

-network performance metrics in three dimensions for 1000 network segments
+network performance metrics in three dimensions for 1,000 network segments

-or cloud of points.
 It is very clear, even without looking closely at the

 visual area, that the points cluster into 3 sub-clouds along certain